PDC-support/pdc-intro/PITCHME.md

    - Use the proper allocation required, for this course it is *edu2210.intropdc*
    - Use one node for the job
    - Use 4 cores from that node
-   - Add at the end of the script the command **sleep 60** to make the job "sleep" for 60 seconds

 ---